The Healing Power of Shockwave Therapy

 • Tendinopathies, eg/ plantar fasciitis, Achilles tendinopathy.

-There is a growing body of medical evidence and literature on the efficacy of RPW therapy.
-We're happy to provide you more information about this at your request.
+There is a growing body of medical evidence and literature on the efficacy of RPW therapy, we're happy to provide you more information about this at your request.

 If you have/are any of the following, your Podiatrist will be able to advise you further: